semgrep/semgrep-docs/docs/cli-reference.md

     --timeout-threshold INTEGER   Maximum number of rules that can timeout on a file before the file is skipped.
 If set to 0 will not have limit.
 Defaults to 3.
+    --interfile-timeout INTEGER   Maximum time to spend on interfile analysis.
+                                  If set to 0 will not have time limit.
+                                  Defaults to 0 s for all CLI scans.
+For CI scans, it defaults to 3 hours.
   Display options:
     --enable-nosem / --disable-nosem
                                   --enable-nosem enables 'nosem'.
 Findings